 Watching clouds is very zen.
-An enjoyable lifelong observation that easily encourages me to photograph them.
-Often taken for granted, it's hard to slow down to appreciate the unique formations they constantly transforming into.
-They are always there......well almost always and that is part of the challenge in photographing them.
-Much like one's breathing (with inhalations and exhalations) or any other constant in your life which co-exists with you 24-7-365. it requires slowing down enough to just sit in one place long enough to slow down in order to appreciate their unique expressions of condensed water vapors in the air and in my case, stopping to document them along the way.
+An enjoyable yet subtle lifelong observation that eventually encouraged me to photograph them.
+Often taken for granted, it's hard to appreciate the unique formations that are in a constant state of transformation.
+Yet, they are always there......well, almost always, and that is part of the challenge of photographing them.
+Much like one's breathing (with inhalations and exhalations) or any other constant in life which co-exists with your 24-7-365, it requires slowing down enough to sit in one place long enough to appreciate the unique expressions of condensed water vapors in the air and for me, photographing them along the way.

 A brief description of the science of clouds:

 In a thunderstorm, warm air moving up can form into a cloud in less than 1 minute.
 Other types of clouds, located very high in the atmosphere and made mostly of ice, can take minutes to hours to form depending on how fast the air moves up.

 Clouds are made of water droplets or ice crystals that are so small and light they can stay in the air.
 But how do water and ice that make up clouds get into the sky?
 And why do different types of clouds form?